 You received oxygen treatment, and you may need to keep using oxygen when you go home.
 Your doctor may have given you a new medicine to treat your lungs.

-Try walking to build up strength:
+To build up strength:

-Ride a stationary bike.
+- Ride a stationary bike.
 Ask your doctor or therapist how long and how hard to ride.

-Make yourself stronger even when you are sitting:
+Build your strength even when you are sitting.

 Eat smaller meals more often.
-It might be easier to breathe when your stomach isn't full.
+It might be easier to breathe when your stomach is not full.
 Try to eat 6 small meals a day.
-Do not drink a lot of liquid before eating, or with your meals.
+Do not drink a lot of liquid before eating or with your meals.